University rowing in the United Kingdom: BUCS

 Most universities compete in the British Universities and Colleges Sport (BUCS) Championships with a number of events over the year.
 For non-indoor events, boats are separated into Championship (where "BUCS points" are available), Intermediate and Beginner (for students in their first year of the sport).

-On 16 June 2008, UCS (who represented the professional staff working in the sector) and BUSA (the body for competitive sport in the sector) merged to form "BUCS" – British Universities and Colleges Sport.
-Events from 2008/09 onwards therefore come under the BUCS banner, rather than BUSA, e.g. BUCS Regatta rather than BUSA regatta.

 BUCS events contribute "BUCS Points" (for Championship boats) towards the (multi-sport) BUCS championship.
 Since 2011–12, a breakdown of points by sport has also been available.
 The highest ranked universities in rowing since then have been: